-The astrophotography processing flow can be broken down into three main phases:
+The astrophotography processing workflow can be broken down into three main phases:

 1. Preprocessing